atharva-18/Object-Detection-API/README.md

 Parameter | Type                | Description
 --------- | ------------------- | ---------------------------------------------
-success   | bool                | Whether classification was sucessfuly or not detect    | class label, float  | pair of label and it's confidence url       | image URL           | Link to the result image hosted on cloudinary
+success   | bool                | Whether classification was sucessfuly or not detect    | class label, float  | pair of label and its confidence url       | image URL           | Link to the result image hosted on cloudinary

 Example:  {"success": true, "detect": {  "dog": 0.9989, "truck": 0.9999 }, 'url':"https://example.com/image.png"}<br>